 As stated in Article 8.14 of the NBC Rules and Regulations, the Executive Director may suspend the Wastewater Discharge Permit of any user who ceases operations for any period exceeding one month.
 The suspension does not act as a revocation of the permit, but rather as a temporary suspension of the users' rights under the permit while operations have ceased.
-During 2001, the NBC issued a total of two Letters of Wastewater Discharge Permit Suspension.
-Both letters were issued to users located in the Field's Point District.
-The NBC did not issue any Permit Suspension letters in 2003; however, one permit suspension issued in 2001 was in full effect throughout 2003.
+During 2004, no Letters of Wastewater Discharge Permit Suspension were issued.
+However, one permit suspension that was issued in 2001 was still in effect during 2004.
 A brief summary of the letter of Wastewater Discharge Permit Suspension is provided below:

-Century Plating International located on Potters Avenue in Providence was issued a Letter of Wastewater Discharge Permit Suspension on December 12, 2001.
-The firm had not discharged process wastewater for at least a month prior to the issuance of the letter.
-Prior to that, the firm discharged very infrequently for at least a year prior to the issuance of the letter.
+• Century Plating International located on Potters Avenue in Providence was issued a Letter of Wastewater Discharge Permit Suspension on December 12, 2001.
+The firm had not discharged process wastewater for at least a month prior to the issuance of the suspension letter and the firm discharged very infrequently for at least a year prior to that time.
 The discharge line from the firm's final pH adjustment tank was permanently sealed by NBC personnel on January 24, 2002 to prevent illegal or unpermitted discharges that could adversely impact NBC facilities.
-This permit suspension has been in full effect throughout 2002 and 2003.
+This permit suspension was in full effect throughout 2002, 2003 and up until April 30, 2004 when the firm closed for business.